bdantas/gather-libs/README.md

 # gather-libs
-Simple way to bundle a binary and all necessary libraries into a self-executing tarball
+Gather a binary and all its linked libraries into a self-executing tarball